Share this article

 The IoT is one of the fastest-rising emerging technology trends and is being used to create a better retail customer experience.
 This can be done by using strategically placed sensors to gather data on customers, then using this data to offer personalized specials at the point of sale.

 Online checkout process automation has made the procedure quick and painless.
-But, with brick-and-mortar stores, customers have to stand in queues for long periods of time, waiting for their turn.
+But, with brick-and-mortar stores, customers have to stand in queues for long periods, waiting for their turn.
 With the fast-paced nature of today’s world, consumers are expecting more and more from brick-and-mortar retail stores, which means that they want quicker checkout times in-store.

 This is changing with emerging technology trends such as self-checkout solutions, like the Rebecca Minkoff QueueHop collaboration.
 The technology allows customers to have full control over their shopping experience and has made measures to counter theft by re-engineering the security tag to unlock only once a payment has been made via a shopper's phone or a QueueHop self-checkout kiosk.
 By allowing customers the opportunity to check-out by themselves, stores will be creating a seamless, customer-centric shopping experience.

-Emerging technology trends are continuing to pop up on a regular basis, from connected inventory management to ensure that there’s always stock of items in-store, to artificial reality sizing platforms for the perfect fit of a new outfit.
+Emerging technology trends are continuing to pop up regularly, from connected inventory management to ensure that there’s always a stock of items in-store, to artificial reality sizing platforms for the perfect fit of a new outfit.

 Personalized recommendations will also help to enhance the customer experience, as will process automation platforms like self-checkout tills combined with machine learning.
 Combining IoT with brick-and-mortar stores will provide shoppers with an exciting new experience and an easier way to pay which will only enhance customer loyalty.
 We can already see emerging technology trends making their way into the fashion industry, as you’ll find out in our thought piece on SMS campaigns and fashion retail.